- Greener

 TIGHT 5

-• Almonds: are considered the healthiest nut due to their nutrient-density, vitamins, antioxidants and minerals.
+Almonds: are considered one of the healthiest nut due to their nutrient-density, vitamins, antioxidants and minerals.